TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.0.md

 The focus of this release was adding support for the latest version of Apache Solr and making setup easier.
 Configuration of Apache Solr is now provided via configSets.
 A configSet contains everything you need - solrconfig.xml, schema.xml & custom
-access filter jar files - to configure and run a Solr server for use with TYPO3.
+access filter JAR files - to configure and run a Solr server for use with TYPO3.

 **Related PRs:**